Kamisama666/mailchimp-v3/README.md

 To do a PUT request, use the .put() method, with the second parameter being the data you want to pass.

+To do a PATCH request, use the .put() method, with the second parameter being the data you want to pass.

 To do a DELETE request, use the .delete() method.